algoldst/thesis/index.md

  _Connecting an RC network to the output of the comparator makes a "triangle" waveform, using the comparator as the supply. [[Falstad]](https://tinyurl.com/2qw5vgww)_

- This looks roughly the same as the input we've been using on the hysteretic comparator, so what if we used it (the capacitor voltage) to replace the voltage source?
+ This looks roughly the same as the input we've been using on the hysteretic comparator, so what if we used the capacitor voltage to replace the voltage source?
 We would get a self-oscillating circuit!

 <img src="res/tri-core-falstad.png" height=300 />